SamuelYvon/netifaces-2/README.md

 In the future, an extra API will allow accessing a specific layer's information by querying for it, without using the platform's constant.

+### Interface Up/Down Status and IPv4 Addresses

+netifaces-2 adds a new function for detecting if an interface is up or down: `netifaces.interface_is_up()`.
+You can pass it an interface name and it will return true iff that interface is able to pass traffic.

+This can come in handy when dealing with a specific quirk of the original netifaces: due to what is arguably a bug, it does not report the IPv4 addresses of interfaces which have static IPs, but are down.
+So, code might try to iterate over all the IPv4 interfaces, assume that any interfaces which do have addresses are up, and try to do stuff on them.
+This author found at least one such example in his own code.

+netifaces-2 prefers to provide IP address information as received from the OS without changes.
+In practice, this means that on Linux, static IPv4 IPs will not be reported for interfaces that are down, while on Windows, they are.
+IPv6 IPs are always reported regardless of the interface status.
+This means that in your code, you should always check `interface_is_up()` before attempting to do anything with an interface.

 ## 4. Platform support

 ### Wheels